 Process for Receiving Academic Accommodations

 In the first few weeks of each semester, all students seeking academic accommodations must meet with Marni Jones, the Director of Disability Services, to receive an accommodation letter and related forms.
-Each student should also schedule an accommodations discussion meeting with the professor of each class he/she is seeking accommodations for.
+Each student should also schedule an accommodations discussion meeting with the professor of each class for which s/he is seeking accommodations.

 Once completed, the student is responsible for returning the form to Disability Services within 3 days of the meeting.
 This form must be turned in, even if the department will accommodate the student's testing needs.